center

 Generalisation

-Use the parameters & then the optimal output distribution is Gaussian:
+Select parameters & which maximize the likelihood and represent the optimal output distribution as a Gaussian:

 Footnotes